jehoulastrid/Twitter-Demographics-PWS/README.md

 ## Introduction

-This repository contains the code implementation of the paper "Predicting the Demographics of Twitter Users with Programmatic Weak Supervision".
+This repository contains the implementation code of the paper "Predicting the Demographics of Twitter Users with Programmatic Weak Supervision".
-The paper proposes a PWS methodology to predict the gender, age category and location of Twitter users without human labeling effort.
-The study is conducted in Flanders, the northern region of Belgium where Flemish, a dialect of Dutch, is the main language.
-The methodology leverages the [Snorkel](https://github.com/snorkel-team/snorkel) library to label training samples with heuristics, distant supervision sources, third-party models and noisy classifiers.
+This paper proposes a PWS methodology to predict the gender, age category, and location of Twitter users without requiring human labeling effort.
+The study is conducted in Flanders, the Northern region of Belgium where Flemish, a dialect of Dutch, is the main language.
+The methodology leverages the [Snorkel](https://github.com/snorkel-team/snorkel) library to label training samples with heuristics, distant supervision sources, third-party models, and noisy classifiers.

 <p align="center">